Making Games: Space Shooter

 Do the same for asteroids, too.
 Change the number of given score points as you wish.

-If you launch the game, you may notice a small black number in the top-left corner which changes as asteroids and enemy ships get destroyed.
+When you place ScoreText in the top-left corner and run the game, you may notice a small black number which will change as asteroids and enemy ships get destroyed.
 But this doesn't look nice, so it is a good time to make some styling.

 Let's make the font bigger and bolder.
 Change its size and set its weight to 800.
 Then align it to be drawn from a top left corner.